shinyair/go-clean-arch-lambda-api/README.md

   - [How to cross compile from Windows to Linux - stackoverflow](https://stackoverflow.com/questions/20829155/how-to-cross-compile-from-windows-to-linux)
   - [How to use environment variables in NPM](https://blog.jimmydc.com/cross-env-for-environment-variables/)
 - open folder: `go-clean-arch-lambda-api`
+  - install cmd tools by npm for Windows
   - run cmd `npm install copyfiles --save-dev`
   - run cmd `npm install rimraf --save-dev`
   - add following scripts in of package.json